How Long Will it Take to Build My Home?

 If a homeowner doesn’t follow the schedule, then it can take considerably longer.
 Here are some examples of two common problems that can slow your project down:

-Many homeowners don’t realize that there are two important aspects of getting power to a site: temporary and permanent power (Please read the article on this here)
+Many homeowners don’t realize that there are two important aspects of getting power to a site: temporary and permanent power

 - Permanent Power must be in place by the time we order sheetrock.
 For the reasons why, please read the above-referenced article.